-Programs in 5-12 teacher education are available in communication arts and literature (English), health, mathematics, science (chemistry, life science, or physics), and social studies.
-Licensure for grades K-12 is available in instrumental music, vocal music, physical education, visual arts, world languages and cultures (Spanish), and teaching English as a second language (TESL).
+Programs in teaching secondary education are available in communication arts and literature (English), health, mathematics, general science, science (chemistry, life science, or physics), and social studies.
+Licensure for grades K-12 is available in instrumental music, vocal music, physical education, visual arts, Spanish, and teaching English as a second language (TESL).
 Prospective teachers in each of these areas must complete a core of professional education courses as well as the required courses in the discipline of choice.
 Details of these programs are found under the appropriate departmental listings in this catalog.

-Middle Level Endorsements
+Endorsements

-Formal licensure endorsements are also available to all licensure candidates (elementary, 5-12 and K-12) and can be added to a licensure program.
-Endorsements are available to teach grades 5-8 in: communication arts and literature, mathematics, general science, social studies, world languages and cultures-Spanish.
+Formal licensure endorsements are also available to all licensure candidates (elementary, 5-12, 9-12, and K-12) and can be added to a licensure program.
+Endorsements are available to teach grades 5-8 in: communication arts and literature, mathematics, general science, social studies.
+Spanish (K-8) and Preprimary (ages 3-5) endorsements can be added to elementary education.